Open MRI vs Closed MRI: What’s the Difference and Why It Matters

 Disadvantages

-- The machines make loud knocking sounds during scans that can be distressful for many.
+• The machines make loud knocking sounds during scans that can be distressing for many.

-- Closed MRI scans are expensive because of their advanced technology and higher magnetic strength.
+• Closed MRI scans are expensive due to their advanced technology and higher magnetic field strength.

 Open MRI vs Closed MRI: Choosing the Right MRI for Your Needs